 Tum-Ease: Bite-Sized Equine Gastric Support

 Did you know that when horses are under saddle, their stomachs are unprotected from digestive acids?
-Because of this, ensuring horses have consistent access to forage and hay (especially prior to a workout) is essential.
+Because of this need for added gastric support, ensuring horses have consistent access to forage and hay (especially prior to a workout) is essential.

 In addition to assisting in satisfying horses’ nutritional needs, hay and forage provide a source of bicarbonate via the saliva produced while chewing.
 This bicarbonate reduces the acidity in the gastric region, and therefore helps prevent ulcer irritation.